-Isobutanol price May 2023 and forecast (see chart below)
+Isobutanol price December 2025 and outlook (see chart below)

 Business Analytiq assumes no responsibility or liability for any errors or omissions in the content of this site.
 The information contained in this site is provided on an “as is” basis with no guarantees of completeness, accuracy, usefulness, or timeliness.